ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-in-pwa.md

 ---
-$title: Embed & use AMP as a data source
+$title: Use AMP as a data source for your PWA
 $order: 1
 formats:
   - websites